Filopatir-Mamdouh/DairyFarmTask/README.md

 # DairyFarmTask
-A task to create a dairy farm project using c#
+a Task assigned to us by instructor to create dairy farm project using c#